 How we can help with IC-DISCs

 An IC-DISC has specific requirements that must be met in the formation stage and on an annual basis to realize benefits.
-Our experts are dedicated to IC-DISC transaction analysis and preparation and have developed tools that optimize your potential savings.
+Our specialists are dedicated to IC-DISC transaction analysis and preparation and have developed tools that optimize your potential savings.
+We can help perform an analysis of the different scenarios under the ever-changing tax legislation to determine how it’ll affect your commissions and can help to determine the best course of action to optimize the benefits of an IC-DISC.